avi4778/avi4778/README.md

 - Hi, I’m @avi4778
 - I’m interested in data related stuff
 - I’m currently learning ...
 Data Science from integrify Academy
-- you can reach me here:  avinash4778@gmail.com
+- you can reach me here: - Email : avinash4778@gmail.com
+                         - linkedin : www.linkedin.com/in/avisingh4778

 -
 I am open to internship and job related to data fields.
 I am good in scripting languages like python, visualization tools like Power BI and SQl databases,